gbif/geocode/geocode-ws/README.md

 The layers GADM0, GADM1 and GADM2 are queried at the same time as GADM3.
 Since GBIF usage is for GADM3, efficient caching of the lower layers isn't implemented

-## How to run this service

-This service is based on the [gbif-microservice](https://github.com/gbif/gbif-microservice) project which means that the jar file can be executed using the parameters described in the [gbif-microservice](https://github.com/gbif/gbif-microservice) project; additionally, this service requires a logback.xml file in the `conf` directory located at same level where the jar file (such directory is added to the application classpath).